timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART III-TRAINING AND EDUCATION/CHAPTER 104-UNIFORMED SERVICES UNIVERSITY OF THE HEALTH SCIENCES/CHAPTER 104-UNIFORMED SERVICES UNIVERSITY OF THE HEALTH SCIENCES.md

   * (2) the Secretary of Defense, or his designee, who shall be an ex officio member;

+  * (3) the Director of the Defense Health Agency, who shall be an ex officio member;

-  * (3) the surgeons general of the uniformed services, who shall be ex officio members; and
+  * (4) the surgeons general of the uniformed services, who shall be ex officio members; and

-  * (4) the President of the University, who shall be a nonvoting ex officio member.
+  * (5) the President of the University, who shall be a nonvoting ex officio member.

 * (c) TERM OF OFFICE.—The term of office of each member of the Board (other than ex officio members) shall be six years except that—